Hydration and Nutrition Strategies for Desert Hiking

 Many hikers find it helpful to set a hydration schedule as a reminder to drink water regularly, even if they don’t feel thirsty.
 Sipping small amounts frequently is more effective than large gulps at infrequent intervals.
 If you’re hiking with a group, establish hydration breaks to encourage everyone to drink.

-8. Monitor Your Hydration Status
+8. Monitor Your Hydration Status on Desert Hikes

 9. Plan for Water Refill Options